sfiera/gbkiss.org/content/tech/infrared.rst

 The first protocol is used for handshaking.
 In this protocol, the following are sent in succession:

-* 8 zero or one bits
+* 8 zero or one bits (payload)
 * 1 stop bit
 * 1 additional zero bit

-A successful handshake consists of:
+A successful handshake consists of the following payloads:

 * ``$AA`` (``%10101010``) from sender to receiver
 * ``$55`` (``%01010101``; ``~$AA``) from receiver to sender